HollyESmith/Forecasting_Polestar_Success/README.md

 •	Results of Prediction

 The average EV company has an average predicted share price of $200, with a range of $100-$330 with except of a few outliers.
 Faraday Future’s stock price is not predicted to do well at -$67 per share.
 However, Rivian is predicted at $582 per share respectively.
 Telsa is predicted at a whopping $864 per share, which is an unfair comparison to the average EV car company because Telsa does so much more.
-Tesla would be more on par with Ford or GM who also have other businesses.

 If Polestar would like to be at the same level as Telsa, they would need to add additional businesses and marketing like Tesla who has tremendous brand recognition.
-However, if they would like to stick with EV vehicles only, like the other EV companies, they have a good chance at share prices rising to the same level as it’s competitors.
+However, if they would like to stick with EV vehicles only, they have a good chance at share prices rising to the same level as the average EV companies.
 Of course, other considerations would need to be taken into account for future success.

  <img width="555" alt="EV Volume Predictors" src="https://user-images.githubusercontent.com/97544078/181644363-19632d60-75f2-4388-8dbb-dc11727baf40.png">